MicrosoftDocs/azure-devops-docs/docs/report/powerbi/data-connector-connect.md

 > The user was not authorized.

 **A:** You can encounter this error if you try to access a project to which you don't have permissions.
-To get access, see [Set permissions to access the Analytics service and Analytics views](analytics-security.md).
+To get access, see [Set permissions to access Analytics and Analytics views](analytics-security.md).

 > [!div class="mx-imgBorder"]
 > ![The user was not authorized.](_img/AccessDeniedError.png)